flybot2010-lab/NemoHDS/README.md

 ## Installation
 1. Install [Node.JS](https://nodejs.org)
+2. Open server.js, and input your API key on line 7.
+3. Change the locations to your preferences.
+Make sure to include the 2-character state code at the end, or else the location name will be cropped.
-2. Run `npm start` in the root directory
+3. Run `npm start` in the root directory

 # Configuration
 ## Dependencies